browserengineering/book/book/intro.md

 could be replaced, and perhaps that will happen over time.
 For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by its successor.
-Certainly all of these technologies have been through many versions, but the Web has stayed the Web.
+Certainly all of these technologies have been through many versions, but the web has stayed the web.

 How browsers evolve
 ===================